-Sources: Mushrooms, green leafy vegetables, barley, soybeans, tempeh, sunflower seeds, navy beans, garbanzo beans, cashews, molasses, liver
+Copper Food Sources: Mushrooms, green leafy vegetables, barley, soybeans, tempeh, sunflower seeds, navy beans, garbanzo beans, cashews, molasses, liver

-Deficiency: Symptoms include impaired glucose tolerance and elevated circulating insulin
+Chromium Deficiency: Symptoms include impaired glucose tolerance and elevated circulating insulin

 Toxicity: Generally limited to industrial exposure.
 Long-term supplement use may increase DNA damage.
-Rare cases of kidney failure have also been documented.

 Manganese Deficiency: Not typically observed in humans.

 Toxicity: Generally from industrial exposure.

-Sources: Green leafy vegetables, berries, pineapple, lettuce, tempeh, oats, soybeans, spelt, brown rice, garbanzo beans
+Manganese Sources: Green leafy vegetables, berries, pineapple, lettuce, tempeh, oats, soybeans, spelt, brown rice, garbanzo beans

 Toxicity: More likely than deficiency.
 Still very rare.